 Fast forward about 18 months... a half dead, 12 week old kitten turned up on our doorstep late one night.
 Miss Evan, the little animal rescuer that she is, forfeited her Christmas and birthday gifts for the year in order to help with the cost of the cat's medical bills and care.
 The kitten had severely infected ears & throat, ringworm, an upper respiratory infection and was infested with lice.
 Needless to say, the bills amounted to more like 5 years worth of gifts but luckily for both of them, I'm also a sucker for an animal in need.
 Evan went above and beyond to demonstrate her level of commitment and responsibility, often turning down social invitations to stay home and give meds and supervise the little terror (err, kitten?)
 The intention was simply to foster this one until she was well enough to be adopted into a forever home but somehow the universe (and baby Zoë) had other plans.
 As she regained her health, our vet confirmed that Zoë had some permanent disabilities.
 She's deaf and has neurological damage which causes her to walk with a head tilt, making her unsteady on her feet.
 She's unable to jump or do anything that requires much balance, she could never go outside as she startles very easy and runs off in a panic at the slightest sudden movement.
 She was deemed unadoptable by every pet rescue group in our area and by this time had already made her way into our hearts... and then we had three.

-Without hesitation we postponed our Southwestern U.S. tour and Miss Evan spent the following weeks administering meds around the clock and keeping her dear friend company.
+Without hesitation we postponed our Southwestern U.S. tour and Miss Evan spent the following 4 weeks administering meds around the clock and keeping her dear friend company.
 He eventually graduated to steroid injections which allowed all of us a little more freedom to roam again.
-We managed to get Nevada and some of Arizona in before receiving word that Mr. O'Reilly was experiencing undesirable side effects from the steroids.
+We finally managed to get Nevada and some of Arizona in before receiving word that Mr. O'Reilly was experiencing undesirable side effects from the steroids.
 Home we went to explore alternative options.
 We found a natural colostrum product which acts as an immune modulator so rather than simply suppressing the immune system it balanced it.
 This was amazing as it meant we no longer had to quarantine him.
-He could safely mingle with Zoë and all her infections as well as venture back outside occasionally.
+He could safely mingle with Zoë and all of her infections.
 The new treatment was working great, it was maintaining his red blood cell count and life was good once again.

 Good, as long as we stayed home that is.
 It was now impossible to find anyone willing to care for two cats who required this degree of special care.
 To reinforce the fact that we were suddenly very grounded, Marcos became unwell.
 All I could do was ask the universe "seriously??"
 He underwent a battery of tests locally before we resorted to taking him out of town to a specialist at a teaching hospital.
 Finally, he was diagnosed with ehrlichyiosis, a tick born disease that the doc suspects he brought with him in a dormant state, from Belize five years prior.
 What are the odds?